michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Please check the Quality setting and whether the vertical sync has been turned off in all operating modes.
 When you turn on vertical sync, starting the Live module will cause stuck at startup, in both the Editor environment and the Standalone environment.

-Q: **Live Workstation cannot connect to HoloLens SpectatorView**
+Q: **Live Workstation cannot connect to HoloLens MeshExpertLiveAgent**

 The possible solutions are:

 Check whether HoloLens and Live Workstation are in the same network environmenet.

-Check whether the SpectatorView application is started on HoloLens and restart the application if necessary.
+Check whether the MeshExpertLiveAgent application is started on HoloLens and restart the application if necessary.

-Check whether the SpectatorView listening port set in the Live program in Live Workstation is consistent with the port set in the SpectatorView application in HoloLens.
+Check whether the MeshExpertLiveAgent listening port set in the Live program in Live Workstation is consistent with the port set in the MeshExpertLiveAgent application in HoloLens.

 ## Project Environment
 Q: **Stuck when starting program inside Unity**